rvyasg821/rest-webservices/README.md

-# REST web services example
+# REST Web Service Demonstration
-This is example will help you to create Rest based web services, which fetch data from Mysql database.
+The example code demonstrated how to create, configure and consume a REST web service backed by MySQL database using PHP.

-##Database setup:
+##Database Setup:
-- Create Database and import sql file (db_company_rest_services.sql)
+- Creates Database and required schema (db_company_rest_services.sql)

 ##How to Host:
-- Move all file and folder in root directory
+- Move all files and folders in root directory
 - Database configuration: system/dbclass.php

-##Web services Details:
+##Web service Details:
 **1. Get Company List:**

 Url : http://www.xyz.com/api/getCompanies